-&lt;sup>21 The four sub-periods in Table VII are: 1978-1987, 1988-1997, 1998-2007, and 2008-2016.
+25 The four sub-periods in Table 8 are: 1978-1987, 1988-1997, 1998-2007, and 2008-16.

-One potential explanation for the increasing sensitivity between wages and employer concentration over time is the decline in labor mobility over the sample period across both economic sectors and geographical areas (see, e.g., Murphy and Topel 1987; and Molloy, Smith, and Wozniak 2014).
+Smith, and Wozniak 2014).
 The effect of local labor market monopsony hinges to a large extent on limits to labor mobility across markets (for a review, see Boal and Ransom 1997).
-Thus, to the extent that workers have become less mobile in the United States over past decades, employer concentration at the local level is more likely to restrict workers' employment choice-set, explaining a rising sensitivity between wages and employer concentration over the sample period.
-An additional mechanism potentially explaining the rise in the sensitivity of wages to employer concentration is the secular decline in employee bargaining power stemming from the decline in unionization rates beginning in the 1970s (see e.g., Card 1992).
-It is to this mechanism, which we turn to next.
+Thus, to the extent that workers have become less mobile in the U.S. over past decades, employer concentration at the local level is more likely to restrict workers' employment choice-set, explaining a rising sensitivity between wages and employer concentration over the sample period.
+An additional mechanism potentially explaining the rise in the sensitivity of wages to employer concentration is the secular decline in employee bargaining power stemming from the decline in unionization rates beginning in the 1970s (see, for example, Card 1992).
+It is to this mechanism, which we turn to next.26

-III.E.
-Employer Concentration, Unions, and Wages
+E. Employer Concentration, Unions, and Wages